 What could be in the news today that would make something two years old about me and the media and McNabb said on ESPN relevant today?

-Well, what's out there in the news?
+What's out there in the news?

 Could it be this Bill Bennett story?

-It is Underway.
+It is underway.

 It started this week.